SpectroInlets/spectro_inlets_quantification/docs/source/theory/quant_ms.md

 The most important implication of this definition is that a sensitivity factor is an *absolute* quantity, and distinct from the relative sensitivity factors more commonly reported.
 This is the basis of *absolute quantification* in mass spectrometry which makes the new approach unique (see [Scott2019](https://orbit.dtu.dk/en/publications/isotope-labeling-studies-in-electrocatalysis-for-renewable-energy), ch 2), made possible by Spectro Inlets' core technology and turnkey application, as described in the introduction.

 Each molecule has a sensitivity factor at each mass, though most are zero.
 Masses with m/z ratios at which the molecule forms fragments correspond to its non-zero sensitivity factors.
-Thus, **any** list of molecules (known in `spectro_inlets_quantification` as `mol_list`) and list of masses and settings (`mass_list`) together define a **sensitivity matrix** with a sensitivity factor for each molecule at each mass.
+Thus, **any** list of molecules (known in `quant.physics` as `mol_list`) and list of masses and settings (`mass_list`) together define a **sensitivity matrix** with a sensitivity factor for each molecule at each mass.
 This is one of the most important themes in `quant`.

 As will be described below, sensitivity factors are an especially useful concept because they can work as the quantity to determine by calibration for all three types of quantification: Absolute flux quantification (when you have $\vec{S}$ and need $\vec{\dot{n}}$ as in EC-MS), pressure quantification (when you have $\vec{S}$ and need $\vec{p}$), and concentration quantification (when you have $\vec{S}$ and need $\vec{c}$).
 An important implication of unifying these types of quantification is that *all uncertainty is put in F*.